 Create a sacred space just for them

-You could place a bean bag chair with a basket of their favorite books next to it.
+You could place a bean bag chair next to a basket of their favorite books.
 Maybe add some soothing elements like a soft rug and string lights.
-Let them know this is their self-care area, where they can come and be by themselves or with you to take some deep breaths and get away from the noise.
+Let them know this is their self-care area, where they can come and be by themselves or with you to take some deep breaths and escape the noise.

 Self-care ideas for kids

-Self-care can look a little different for children; they've got lots of energy that needs to be released and they also can't verbalize their feelings as well as we can.
-So physical activity as well as creative outlets are very helpful for children to release their feelings, anxiety, and fears.
+Self-care can look a little different for children.
+They have lots of energy that needs to be released, and they can't verbalize their feelings as well as we can.
+So, physical activity and creative outlets are very helpful for children to release their feelings, anxiety, and fears.

 Here are some self-care ideas that are great for children: